-The Department would like to remind harvesters to ensure that inadvertent harvest of Olympia Oysters is avoided.
-Olympia Oysters (Ostrea lurida, previously Ostrea chonchaphila) are listed a species of Special Concern under the Species at Risk Act.
+The Department would like to remind harvesters that commercial and recreational harvest of Olympia Oysters (Ostrea lurida, previously Ostrea chonchaphila) is set to zero (0).
+Olympia Oysters are listed as a species of Special Concern under the Species at Risk Act.

-4.2.
+5.2.
 Gear